Quite a Ride: Production

 This is the first episode of Better Call Saul to include scenes that take place during the Breaking Bad series narrative, using the set for Saul Goodman's law offices.
 Among the possessions that Saul extracts from the wall are passports and a shoebox of video tapes of the Saul Goodman television commercials, which according to Bob Odenkirk, are the same tapes seen in the flash-forward to Saul's new identity "Gene" in the pilot episode.
 Portions of the episode were shot at the Dog House, a real drive-up diner in Albuquerque and previously used as Jesse Pinkman's hangout during Breaking Bad.
 The song "Street Life" by Randy Crawford is played during the montage in which Jimmy sells mobile phones on the street.

 According to writer Thomas Schnauz, the writers did not have an established plan related to the planned phone call in the flashforward scene.
 It was later referenced in the sixth season episode "Breaking Bad", which was written by Schnauz.
 Schnauz says the call was not mentioned in the scripts when they broke out from the writers room, but added later by Peter Gould and "Quite a Ride" writer Ann Cherkis.
 Like Breaking Bad and unlike the rest of Better Call Saul, the opening flashforward was shot on non-digital film camera.

 Reception

-"Quite a Ride" received critical acclaim.
-On Rotten Tomatoes, it had a 100% "certified fresh" rating with an average of 9.62 out of 10 from 15 reviews.
+On Rotten Tomatoes, Quite a Ride had an 100% rating with an average of 9.62 out of 10 from 15 reviews.
 The site's consensus reads, "Saul goes full Breaking Bad in an exciting, emotional episode that proves 'Quite a Ride'."